oyerindedaniel/quiz/SYNC_ENGINE_ARCHITECTURE.md

 **Data Types Pulled**:

-- New questions added by administrators
+- New questions added by administrators (for now ignore adminstrators ui, any chnages need i will edit right from neondb)
 - Updated subject information
 - User account modifications
 - System announcements